 There are a number of different funding streams available under Erasmus+ for which UK organisations involved in higher education (HE) can apply.
-These include degree awarding organisations as well as organisations offering courses leading to a degree.
+This includes degree awarding organisations as well as organisations offering courses leading to a degree.

-There are various requirements you should carry out before you apply.
+There are two key requirements before you apply.

-- You must have registered on the EU Login (formerly called ECAS) and obtained your institution's Participant Identification Code (PIC) which is essential for your application.
+- You must have registered on the EU Login and obtained your institution's Participant Identification Code (PIC) which is essential for your application.
 You can read more about EU Login in the European Commission's manual (3.13 MB).

 Mobility for higher education students and staff (Key Action 1)

 Under Key Action 1, Charter-holding institutions can apply for funding to offer their students the opportunity to study in a partner university or carry out a traineeship abroad and for staff to take part in teaching or training.
 Students can improve their skills, enhance their employability and gain valuable international experience.
 Staff can discover new ways of working and support their professional development.
+For 2018 there is an increase in funding for mobility activities.
 Find out more about applying for student and staff mobility funding.

 Partnership funding (Key Action 2)